AI citation vs. source URL — what counts as which

 When AI answers a question, two distinct things can happen:

 We track both.
-They're not the same signal — being mentioned in the sentence the user reads is a stronger position than being a footnote URL the user might click.
+They're not the same signal — being cited in the sentence the user reads is a stronger position than being a footnote URL the user might click.
 Below is the precise distinction we use.

-A mention is your brand name or your tracked domain hostname appearing inside the AI's answer text.
+An AI citation is your brand name or your tracked domain hostname appearing inside the AI's answer text.
 We detect it in two passes:

 1. Layer 1 — deterministic.
 A regex pass over the answer looking for your hostname (netlify.com, with or without www. and HTTPS) and your brand stem (netlify).